The Clear Edge

 • Total annual cost: $41,900

-That’s the average.
-Outliers hit $60K-$80K (founders who make one catastrophic decision while severely degraded—wrong business partner, massive failed launch, total pivot that doesn’t work).
+Outliers hit $60K–$80K when a founder makes a single catastrophic decision while severely degraded—choosing the wrong business partner, running a massive failed launch, or executing a total pivot that doesn’t work.

 The pattern holds across 89 operators tracked over 18 months: